emartinpi/unit-test-e2e-environment/README.md

 # How to set up an environment with unit testing tools (Mocha & Karma) and E2E testing tools (Nightwatch & Selenium)

-This guide shows you the basics to create an environmnet where you can test your code with the following tools:
+This guide shows you the basics to create an environment where you can test your code with the following tools:

 1. Global tools: